Meta-learning via Language Model In-context Tuning: Related Work

 \section{Related Work}

-\paragraph{LM Prompting for FSL} Pre-trained LMs can be used to perform various FSL tasks when prompted with a natural language task instruction and several task examples \cite{radford2019language, brown2020language, gao2021making}.
-Recent work has revealed that small LMs can also perform FSL through self-training \cite{schick-schutze-2021-just}.

-On the other hand, prompting raw pre-trained LMs for FSL is known to be sensitive to various artifacts, such as the wording of the task instruction and the selection and ordering of few-shot training examples \cite{schick-schutze-2021-exploiting, 10.1162/tacl_a_00324, zhao2021calibrate, gao2021making, liu2021makes}.
-Our work is the first to show that meta-learning with an explicit FSL objective significantly reduces the sensitivity of LM prompting with respect to the choices and ordering of in-context examples.
+\paragraph{LM Prompting for FSL} Pre-trained LMs can be used to perform various FSL tasks when prompted with a natural language task instruction and several task examples \cite{radford2019language, brown2020language, schick-schutze-2021-just, li-liang-2021-prefix, lester2021power, qin-eisner-2021-learning}.
+However, prompting pre-trained LMs directly for FSL is known to be sensitive to various artifacts, such as the wording of the task instruction and the selection and ordering of few-shot training examples \cite{schick-schutze-2021-exploiting, 10.1162/tacl_a_00324, zhao2021calibrate, gao2021making, liu2021makes}.
+Our work is the first to show that meta-learning with an explicit FSL objective significantly reduces the sensitivity of LM prompting with respect to the in-context examples and instruction wording.

 \paragraph{Meta-learning for FSL} Meta-learning is a widely used technique in NLP to improve cross-domain transfer \cite{yu-etal-2018-diverse, geng-etal-2019-induction, holla-etal-2020-learning, Deng_2020} and cross-task transfer \cite{gu-etal-2018-meta, bansal-etal-2020-learning, dou-etal-2019-investigating}.
-Optimization-based meta-learning methods (e.g., MAML) aim to learn a task-agnostic model initialization that can adapt to new tasks quickly \cite{finn2017modelagnostic, jiang2018importance}.
-Existing methods mostly perform task adaptation by fine-tuning a task-agnostic model on task-specific examples using gradient descent \cite{finn2017modelagnostic, jiang2018importance, nichol2018firstorder}.
+Existing optimization-based meta-learning methods mostly perform task adaptation by fine-tuning a task-agnostic model on task-specific examples using gradient descent \cite{finn2017modelagnostic, jiang2018importance, nichol2018firstorder}.
 However, fine-tuning on few-shot task examples is sensitive to hyperparameters \cite{antoniou2018how} and nested optimization during meta-training is often unstable \cite{nichol2018firstorder, antoniou2018how, NEURIPS2019_072b030b}.
 In contrast, our approach performs few-shot task adaptation by using task-specific examples as part of the model input while keeping the model parameters frozen and task-agnostic during the adaptation stage.

 \paragraph{Multi-task Learning} In multi-task learning, a single model is trained on the union of training sets of multiple tasks to learn a shared representation \cite{liu-etal-2019-multi}.
 The multi-task model is then fine-tuned on task-specific examples to adapt to new tasks.
 Multi-task learning is shown to improve performance on various downstream tasks, especially tasks with small training sets \cite{, khashabi-etal-2020-unifiedqa, ye2021crossfit, aghajanyan2021muppet}.
 Compared to meta-learning, multi-task learning does not optimize task adaptation directly.